13-Knightingale/albion/content/100 System Reference/102 Characteristics.md

 <br/>
 - **Presence** allows a PC to stand tall, figuratively and literally, in social situations.
 It grants them an aura of authority, reassuring allies whilst unnerving opponents, and a conviction of personality, making any attempt to sway their ideals a daunting challenge.

-Defences are a static, numerical value.
+Defences are a static, numerical value, allowing them to be used as a TN when required.